mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/support-services/tips-tricks/generate-diagnostic-bundle/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-Konvoy provides a subcommand to generate a diagnostic bundle with data collected for the last 48 hours of the life of the cluster.
+Konvoy provides a command to generate a diagnostic bundle with data collected for the last 48 hours of the life of the cluster.

 To generate the diagnostic bundle